Network planning & system design - WG 2021-2

 Resnik Aleš, Grid Planning at Elektro Ljubljana d.d., Slovenia

-Rudion Kryzsztof, Universität Stuttgart, Germany
+Rudion Krzysztof, Universität Stuttgart, Germany

 Ruhhütl Martin, KNG-Kärnten Netz GmbH, Austria